1414213/scwin2/README.md

 "Deadzone": 0.2,
 "IsLeftElseRight": false
 ```
-Takes thumbstick input and translates it into input of a thumbstick from a gamepad.&ensp;*Deadzone* sets a radius from the center where input is always 0 and is measured as a proportion of the thumbstick's radius from its center.&ensp;*IsLeftElseRight* specifies whether to simulate the left or right thumbstick.
+Translates thumbstick input into thumbstick input of a gamepad.&ensp;*Deadzone* sets a radius extending from its center where input is always 0.&ensp;Measured as a proportion of the thumbstick's radius.&ensp;*IsLeftElseRight* specifies whether to simulate a left or right thumbstick.

 ### TriggerButton
 ```